bloc97/Anime4K/Preprint.md

 Here are a few randomly selected comparisons:
 *Unless otherwise specified, all Anime4K upscales in comparisons are pre-upscaled with the Jinc algorithm found in madVR.
-The NGU variant used is NGU Sharp*
+The NGU variant used is NGU Sharp.*

 ### 1080p to 4K
 ![Upscale Comparison 0](results/Comparisons/0.png?raw=true)